Chakradhar-M/data-explorer-tool/README.md

     streamlit run app.py
     ```

-    After running the app, open your browser and navigate to `http://localhost:8501` to start using the tool.
+    After running the app, open your browser and start using the tool.

----

-## Example Use Case

-Here’s a simple example of how the tool can help:

-- **Step 1**: Upload a csv/xlsx file containing your data.
-- **Step 2**: The app will display the dataset's summary, including basic statistics like mean, median, and standard deviation.
-- **Step 3**: Explore the data to get an immediate understanding of its distribution and relationships.

 ---